-Section A.1 Page 14 of 54 Version: November 2021
+Section A.1 Page 14 of 56 Version: September 2022

-Updated MDC January 2022
+Updated MDC October 2022

 Review

-Next Review Due September 2022
+Next Review Due September 2023

-- a Staff Code of Conduct which, amongst other things, includes whistleblowing, acceptable use of technologies, staff/student relationships, low-level concerns policy and communications, including the use of social media - recruitment procedures that help deter, identify or reject people who might abuse children.
+- 8.3 The Proprietors are responsible for nominating a proprietor to take the lead in overseeing Safeguarding and Child Protection, known as the Nominated Proprietor.
+The Proprietors ensure there are effective and appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare.
+These include: - an effective Child Protection & Safeguarding policy approved by the Proprietors on an annual basis (and as and when other updates occur) - a Staff Code of Conduct which, amongst other things, includes whistleblowing, acceptable use of technologies, staff/student relationships, low-level concerns policy and communications, including the use of social media - recruitment procedures that help deter, identify or reject people who might abuse children.
 The Proprietors will act reasonably in making decisions about the suitability of the prospective employee based on checks and evidence including: criminal record checks (DBS checks), barred list checks and prohibition checks together with references and interview information. - 8.4 Section 10.1 outlines the polices that are provided to all staff on induction.
-The Proprietors should take a proportional risk-based approach to the level of information that is provided to temporary staff and volunteers. - 8.5 This policy is in accordance with government guidance and refer to locally agreed interagency procedures, updated annually (as a minimum), and is available publicly via the College website or by other means. - 8.6 The Principal ensures that the above policies and procedures, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff. - 8.7 The Proprietors will put in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future.
+The Proprietors should take a proportional risk-based approach to the level of information that is provided to temporary staff and volunteers. - 8.5 This policy is in accordance with government guidance and refer to locally agreed interagency procedures, updated annually (as a minimum), and is available publicly via the College website or by other means. - 8.6 The Principal ensures that the above policies and procedures, particularly concerning referrals of cases of suspected abuse and neglect, adopted by the proprietors are understood, and followed by all staff and should be easily understood by staff, children and parents. - 8.7 The Proprietors will put in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future.
 The Government Missing children and adult strategy and the department's Children Missing Education: Statutory Guidance for local authorities guidance provides information that governing boards and Proprietors might find useful when considering children who go missing from education. - 8.8 The Proprietors ensure that the College has in place statutory policies and procedures for Safeguarding, Safer Recruitment, Allegations Management and Whistleblowing.
-The named governor for safeguarding and whistleblowing has oversight of how the policy and procedure are followed. - 8.9 Procedures to minimise the risk of peer-on-peer abuse at Bishopstrow College include the very high staffing ratios, the PSHEE curricular provision which includes these issues explicitly, the limited times when students are not directly supervised by staff, the care taken with online education and the supervision of online and mobile technologies.
+The Nominated Proprietor for safeguarding and whistleblowing has oversight of how the policy and procedure are followed. - 8.9 Procedures to minimise the risk of child-on-child abuse at Bishopstrow College include the very high staffing ratios, the PSHEE curricular provision which includes these issues explicitly, the limited times when students are not directly supervised by staff, the care taken with online education and the supervision of online and mobile technologies.